The 6 roles of Werner Krauss in Jud Süß (1940)

 As State Secretary Levy, the right–hand man of Süss, and his enforcer within the Duchy of Württemberg.

 In addition to the four roles above, Krauss also played the lesser non–speaking roles of a member of the congregation at prayer in the synagogue scene, and that of an old woman who appears on the ground floor of the Süß residence.
 These roles are confirmed by comments by Krauss quoted in the post–war biography by Wolfgang Goetz, as well as by film historian Susan Tegel in her book on the film.

 Left: The very rare "Programm von Heute" Rabbi Löw postcard for the film; and the Italian film postcard for Werner Krauss when the film was released in Fascist Italy to great acclaim.
 Both cards from our Collection.

-Our Collection has no fewer than seven 1940/41 original posters of the film which are to be found in our Poster Gallery.
-The index page showing all seven posters/fotobusta can be found via this link.
+Our Collection has no fewer than eight 1940/41 original posters and one Italian Fotobusta of the film which are to be found in our Poster Gallery.
+The index page showing all eight of the original posters and the one Fotobusta can be found via this link.

 The film, with English subtitles, is available from International Historic Films, Chicago, USA here.

 * Jewish comedian Sarah Silverman in an October 2021 article in NEWSWEEK complained about this tradition: " There’s this long tradition of non-Jews playing Jews, and not just playing people who happen to be Jewish but people whose Jewishness is their whole being,” Silverman said; adding, “One could argue, for instance, that a Gentile [a non-Jew] playing Joan Rivers correctly would be doing what is actually called ‘Jewface.'”
 She continued, “It’s defined as when a non-Jew portrays a Jew with the Jewishness front and center, often with makeup or changing of features, big fake nose, all the New York-y or Yiddish-y inflection."